Naomi Campbell, Cindy Crawford, Linda Evangelista, Christy Turlington star in first trailer for ‘Super Models’ docuseries – KION546

 The trailer includes commentary from fashion designers such as Donna Karan, as well as footage of the women with the late Gianni Versace and the fashionable troupe’s unmatched group energy.

-Time is also dedicated to George Michael’s pop classic “Freedom ’90” and its iconic black and white music video, which made the quartet of beauties – Naomi, Cindy, Linda and Christy – household names.
+Time is also dedicated to George Michael’s pop classic “Freedom ’90” and its iconic music video, which made the quartet of beauties – Naomi, Cindy, Linda and Christy – even bigger household names.

 “The Super Models,” a four-part series, will premiere on Apple TV+ on September 20.